 Rho Chi members formed a team and participated in fundraising for the American Cancer Society.
 At the end of the event, participants at St. John’s University helped to raise over $100,000.

+Financial/Budgeting:

+Rho Chi Beta Delta Chapter Annual Report of Budget and Earned Income Accounts